Francesco149/captainhook/README.md

 `adb shell logcat -d | grep --line-buffered captainhook > log.txt` so you can read it in your favorite editor

+if it fails to open global-metadata.dat, you might need to change permissions on the directory it's located at. for example to make it work on bluestacks I had to do `chmod -R 777 /data/media` as root.

 my personal setup is a bit different, I host the binary on a local http server and then adb shell over lan into my android machine, and wget it as root: